-May / Burch Conservation, Inc., specializes in the conservation of wall paintings, murals, and painted architectural materials.
+May / Burch Conservation, Inc., specializes in the conservation of easel paintings, murals, and painted architectural materials.
 We provide a full range of conservation services, including collection surveys, condition assessments, maintenance planning, and conservation treatment of artworks on a variety of materials and substrates.
 Principal conservators Debra May and Rachel Burch have worked together since 2006 as May Painting Conservation, Inc.; in 2017 they have formalized their partnership as May/Burch Conservation, Inc.

 Principal conservators Debra May and Rachel Burch have worked together since 2006 as May Painting Conservation, formalizing their partnership as May/Burch Conservation in 2017.
 In our practice, we are committed to the highest standard of professional practice, not only in terms of visual result, but also in terms of ethical treatment approach, as outlined in the AIC’s Code of Ethics and Guidelines for Practice and The Secretary of Interior’s Standards for the Treatment of Historic Properties.
 Our goal is to achieve the best and most conservative course of action for the stability and long-term preservation of the work of art, with a mind toward the reversibility of treatment.
 We strive to maintain the highest standards of excellence, using current best practices in the field and by keeping up to date with scholarship and research in our fields of expertise.